 If you’re the blaze-your-own type when it comes to trails, you’ll also find plenty to explore.

-As mentioned in Part 1 of this series, our Boating and Watersports page has plenty of information to help you get out on the water.
+Our Boating and Watersports page has plenty of information to help you get out on the water.
 If you’re piloting your own boat to our area, visit our Marinas page to find a great place to dock.
 Our Boat Ramps page is a good resource if you’re hauling your boat by land.
 If you don't have enough life jackets for everyone on board, you can find loaners throughout our area.

 It’s easy to enjoy our gorgeous land and sea, but if you’re looking for even more adventure, look up…then take off!
 Yes, we mean skydiving: SW Florida Skydive Club in Punta Gorda offers one of the most scenic drop zones in southwest Florida.
 Or, combine water and air vibes at Englewood Parasailing.